filesender/filesender/docs/v2.0/admin/configuration/index.md

 * __type:__ string.
 Permissible values: **filesystem**.
 * __default:__ filesystem
 * __available:__ since version 2.0
 * __comment:__ each supported storage type will have a specific class defined in classes/storage.
 Each is named Storage<Foo>.class.php, for example StorageFilesystem.class.php for the type filesystem.
 The values for "Foo" are the permissible values for this directive.
-For now the only permissible value and supported storage type is filesystem.
+For now the only permissible value and supported storage types are filesystem and filesystemChunked.
+Note that you need to respect the non leading capital letters in the class name such as the "C" in filesystemChunked.
 Future storage types could include e.g. **object**, **amazon_s3** and others.

 ### storage_filesystem_path